iPad 6 Wi-Fi Right Speaker Replacement

 Step 39

-- Gently lift the home button ribbon cable away from the adhesive holding it to the back case—take it slow and steady!
+- Gently lift the home button ribbon cable away from the adhesive keeping it stuck to the back case—think of it like freeing a tiny acrobat from a sticky stage!

 Step 40

-- If your snazzy new display starts acting a little quirky with 'ghost' or 'phantom' touches, don’t fret!
-You can fix it by sticking a very thin layer of insulating tape, like Kapton tape, to the highlighted spots on the back of the panel.
-Most of our panels come prepped with the right insulation, so you shouldn't need to add any extra tape.
+- If your new display starts acting spooky with phantom touches, a little hack can help: stick a thin strip of insulating tape, like Kapton tape, on the marked spots on the back of the panel.
+Panels from Salvation Repair usually come with the right insulation, so you might not even need this step.

 Step 41

-- Slide a spudger gently under the antenna cable near the edge of the iPad and give it a little lift to unplug the antenna cable connector.
+- Gently slide a spudger under the antenna cable near the iPad’s edge and lift it up to pop the antenna connector free.

 Tools Used